 People with symptoms typical of hemorrhoids may need only sigmoidoscopy (examination of the lower part of the large intestine, the rectum, and anus using an endoscope).
 All other people with hematochezia should have colonoscopy (examination of the entire large intestine, the rectum, and the anus using an endoscope).

 Rarely, endoscopy (both upper and lower) and colonoscopy do not show the cause of bleeding.
 There are still other options for finding the source of the bleeding.
-Doctors may do a small bowel follow-through, which is a series of detailed x-rays of the small intestine.
+Doctors may do a small-bowel follow-through, which is a series of detailed x-rays of the small intestine.
 Doctors may do endoscopy of the small bowel (enteroscopy).
 If bleeding is rapid or severe, doctors sometimes do angiography.
 During angiography, doctors use a catheter to inject an artery with a dye that can be seen on x-rays.
-Angiography helps doctors diagnose upper digestive tract bleeding and allows them to do certain treatments (such as embolization and vasoconstrictor infusion—see Symptoms of Digestive Disorders: Stopping the bleeding).
-Doctors may also inject the person with red blood cells labeled with a radioactive marker (radionuclide scanning—see Common Imaging Tests: Radionuclide Scanning).
+Angiography helps doctors diagnose upper digestive tract bleeding and allows them to do certain treatments (such as embolization and vasoconstrictor infusion—see Stopping the bleeding).
+Doctors may also inject the person with red blood cells labeled with a radioactive marker (radionuclide scanning—see Radionuclide Scanning).
 With the use of a special scanning camera, the radioactive marker can sometimes show the approximate location of the bleeding.

-Another option is capsule endoscopy (see Diagnosis of Digestive Disorders: Capsule Endoscopy), in which people swallow a tiny camera that takes pictures as it passes through the intestines.
+Another option is capsule endoscopy (see Capsule Endoscopy), in which people swallow a tiny camera that takes pictures as it passes through the intestines.
 Capsule endoscopy is especially useful in the small intestine but it is not very useful in either the colon or stomach, because these organs are too big to get good pictures of their inner lining.

-There are 2 goals to treating people with GI bleeding:
+There are two goals to treating people with GI bleeding:

 Hematemesis, hematochezia, or melena should be considered an emergency.
 People with severe GI bleeding should be admitted to an intensive care unit and should be seen by a gastroenterologist and a surgeon.